Sheriff: ‘lawsuit all lies’ - Claiborne Progress

 The suit alleges that Drinnon became “abnormally drowsy” and was left unsupervised in his cell to “sleep it off” for some 8 hours.
 The document alleges that jail staff eventually found Drinnon collapsed on the floor with labored breathing.

-He was rushed to the Claiborne Medical Center in Tazewell, and later transported to the UT Medical Center in Knoxville, where he later died.
+He was rushed to the Claiborne Medical Center in Tazewell on Feb.
+16, and later transported to the UT Medical Center in Knoxville, where he died the next day.

 The hospital reportedly listed cause of death as stroke brought on by acute methamphetamine toxicity.